Travel has been an ongoing conversation during the pandemic and it may become a tougher conversation when the holidays come around.

 - Traveling on a cruise ship or riverboat

 The CDC also says that your risk level during holiday celebrations varies greatly on things like the location of the gathering, duration, number of people, places people are coming from and their behavior.
+Certain groups like seniors and people with certain disabilities are more at-risk for COVID-19 than others.

 Guidance is constantly changing as we learn more about the disease.
 Check out local COVID-19 laws and guidelines for your local area and the places you are traveling to this holiday season.
 The CDC also offers tips to know when you should delay travel and know your travel risk.